 De Vlieger also produced a few history paintings, which incorporated marine settings.
-In addition to these, he produced a few rare landscape paintings, such as the present work, which anticipated works by Jacob van Ruysdael (1628/9-1682) and Meindert Hobbema (1638-1709).
+In addition to these, he produced a few rare landscape paintings, such as the present work, which anticipated works by Jacob van Ruisdael and Meindert Hobbema.
 De Vlieger was also a notable draughtsman and etcher, drawing particularly fine townscapes and large-scale topographical subjects.
-His pupils included Hendrick van Anthonissen (1606-after 1660), Claes Claesz Wou (c.1592-1665), Pieter Mulier the Elder (c.1615-1670), Abraham van Beyeren and Hendrick Martensz.
-Sorgh (1611-1670).
+His pupils included Hendrick van Anthonissen, Arnoldus van Anthonissen, Willem van Diest, Claes Claesz Wou, Henrick Staets, Pieter Mulier the elder, Abraham van Beyeren, Hendrick Martensz.
+Sorgh and Jacob Adriensz Bellevois..

-We are grateful to Mrs Marijke de Kinkelder of the RKD, The Hague, for confirming the attribution after inspection of the original (verbal communication, 18 March, 2008).
+We are grateful to Mrs Marijke de Kinkelder of the RKD, The Hague, for confirming the attribution after inspection of the original (verbal communication, 18 March 2008).